raphaelmansuy/digital_palace/README.md

 - [whisper](https://github.com/openai/whisper) Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.
 - [plock](https://github.com/jasonjmcghee/plock) From anywhere you can type, query and stream the output of an LLM or any other script
 - [Screen shot to code](https://github.com/abi/screenshot-to-code) Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
+- [Code2prompt](https://github.com/raphaelmansuy/code2prompt) Convert a codebase to an AI prompt
+- [Claude Engineer](https://github.com/Doriandarko/claude-engineer) Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
+This tool combines the capabilities of a large language model with practical file system operations and web search functionality.

 ## Controlling the generation of LLMs during decoding